warrensbox/sandbox/www/docs/index.md

 The installation is minimal and easy.
 Once installed, simply select the version you require from the dropdown and start using terraform.

-Terraform lets you safely and predictably create, change, and improve infrastructure.
-It is an open source tool that codifies APIs into declarative configuration files that can be shared amongst team members, treated as code, edited, reviewed, and versioned.